-Accumulated Investment in Mainland China Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment US\$200,123 US\$200,123 (Note 6)
+Accumulated Investment in Mainland China Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment US\$197,123 US\$197,123 (Note 6)

-- Note 1: Indirectly investment in Mainland China through companies registered in a third region TONG YANG HOLDING CORPORATION. - Note 2: Indirectly investment in Mainland China through companies registered in a third region HOW BOND INVESTMENT CO., LTD. - Note 3: Indirectly investment in Mainland China through companies registered in a third region Jundong International Co., Ltd. - Note 4: The exchange rate of US dollar to NTD is 1:30.708, the exchange rate of RMB to NTD is 1:4.432; the average exchange rate of US dollar to NTD is 1: 29.516, the average exchange rate of RMB to NTD is 1: 4.435. - Note 5.
-The book value of the investment at the end of the period is calculated based on the shareholding ratio of the direct or indirect investment of the company. - Note 6: According to the provisions of 97.8.22 "Investment or Technical Cooperation Licensing in Mainland China" and "Investment or Technical Cooperation Review Principles in Mainland China", the cumulative amount of investors' investment in mainland China depends on the upper limit of other enterprises: net value or a combined net value of 60%, whichever is higher.
+Note 1: Indirectly investment in Mainland China through companies registered in a third region - TONG YANG HOLDING CORPORATION.

+Note 2: Indirectly investment in Mainland China through companies registered in a third region - HOW BOND INVESTMENT CO., LTD.

+Note 3: Indirectly investment in Mainland China through companies registered in a third region - Jundong International Co., Ltd.

+Note 4: The exchange rate of US dollar to NTD is 1:30.735, the exchange rate of RMB to NTD is 1:4.322; the average exchange rate of US dollar to NTD is 1:31.105, the average exchange rate of RMB to NTD is 1:4.411.

+Note 5.
+The book value of the investment at the end of the period is calculated based on the shareholding ratio of the direct or indirect investment of the company.

+Note 6: According to the provisions of 97.8.22 "Investment or Technical Cooperation Licensing in Mainland China" and "Investment or Technical Cooperation Review Principles in Mainland China", the cumulative amount of investors' investment in mainland China depends on the upper limit of other enterprises: net value or a combined net value of 60%, whichever is higher.
 However, the Ministry of Economic Affairs issued the certificate of compliance with the business scope of the company's operating headquarters.
 The enterprise or multinational company is not limited to this.
-The company is applicable to the corporate operation headquarters, so there is no quota. - Note 7: NBC (WUHAN), NBC (NANJING), NBC (TIANJIN), NBC (CHANGCHUEN) and NBC (GUANGZHOU) CO., LTD. were sold to a unrelated party in May 2022, and part of the transaction price was remitted to Tong Yang Industry CO., LTD in September 2022.
+The company is applicable to the corporate operation headquarters, so there is no quota.